it4biz/kettle-web-integrator/README.md

 ### Origin of Kettle (PDI - Pentaho Data Integration)

-In this video you will have the opportunity to learn about the Origin of Kettle (PDI - Pentaho Data Integration) told by Kettle creator Sr. Matt Casters at Pentaho Day 2014 on May, 16, 2014 in FEA/USP (School of Economics, Business and Accounting of the University of São Paulo).
+In this video you will have the opportunity to learn about the Origin of Kettle (PDI - Pentaho Data Integration) told by Kettle creator Mr. Matt Casters at Pentaho Day 2014 on May, 16, 2014 in FEA/USP (School of Economics, Business and Accounting of the University of São Paulo).

+In May, 16, 2014 Kettle was already a 11 years project.

 Link to the video:
 http://iptv.usp.br/portal/video.action?idItem=23309